LmP Customization#

 Note

 The default is OSTREE_KERNEL_ARGS_COMMON ?= "root=LABEL=otaroot rootfstype=ext4".
-This variable is responsible for setting a valid root label for the device.
+This variable sets a valid root label for the device.
 It is not necessary on devices specifying the partition path directly with root=.

 Extend the kernel command line by appending your commands to bootcmd_args in meta-subscriber-overrides/recipes-bsp/u-boot/u-boot-base-scr/<machine>/uEnv.txt.in.
 For example: